sfepy/sfepy/doc/developer_guide.rst

 - line 16: the argument types - here the term takes a single material parameter, and a virtual variable;
 - lines 17-18: the possible argument shapes
+- line 19: the integration mode is choosen according to a given domain
-- lines 20-28: the term function
+- lines 21-29: the term function

   - its arguments are: